Hargers/sitelen-pona-ucsur-guide/README.md

 7. In your new window titled "Keyman Configuration," click <kbd>Download Keyboard...</kbd>.

-8. On the new window, click <kbd>Enter language or keyboard</kbd>, and type "Sitelen Pona".
+8. In the new window, click <kbd>Enter language or keyboard</kbd>, and type "Sitelen Pona".

 9. A list of keyboards will appear.
 Click on your desired input method -> <kbd>Install keyboard</kbd> -> <kbd>Done</kbd>.